zaiisao/Documentation/en/Interactive Broadcast/rotation_guide_android.md

 The following figures show the video orientations at the video capturer and the player when a rear camera is used as the video capturer.

--   If the captured video is in the portrait mode \(where video cropping is not needed\):
+-   The captured video in the portrait mode \(video cropping is not needed\):

     <img alt="../_images/rotation_fixed_portrait.jpg" src="https://web-cdn.agora.io/docs-files/en/rotation_fixed_portrait.jpg" />

--   If the captured video is in the landscape mode \(where video cropping **is** needed\):
+-   The captured video in the landscape mode \(video cropping **is** needed\):

     <img alt="../_images/rotation_fixed_portrait_cut.jpg" src="https://web-cdn.agora.io/docs-files/en/rotation_fixed_portrait_cut.jpg" />

-See the description of the `setVideoEncoderConfiguration` in [Video Call API](https://docs.agora.io/en/Interactive%20Broadcast/API%20Reference/java/index.html) for more information.
+See the description of the `setVideoEncoderConfiguration` method in [Video Call API](https://docs.agora.io/en/Interactive%20Broadcast/API%20Reference/java/index.html) for more information.